Benny Gantz: Chief of staff

 Following the canceled appointment of previous nominee Aluf Yoav Galant, Defense Minister Ehud Barak announced on 5 February 2011 that he would be recommending to the government that Gantz be appointed the 20th Chief of the General Staff (after the pending approval by the Turkel Advisory Committee on Senior Appointments and a government vote).
 Gantz had already been in the process of an honorable discharge from his army service.

 On 13 February 2011, the Israeli government unanimously approved Gantz to be the next IDF chief of staff.
 According to The Jerusalem Post, Prime Minister Benjamin Netanyahu stated in the weekly Cabinet meeting in Jerusalem that Gantz was an "excellent officer and experienced commander, and had rich operational and logistical experience, with all the attributes needed to be a successful army commander".
+Attorney Avi'ad Vissuli of the Forum for the Land of Israel unsuccessfully petitioned to revoke the appointment.

 On 14 February 2011, Gantz returned to the IDF and assumed command as the chief of staff of the Israel Defense Forces.
 He served for the required three years and was nominated for a fourth year, which he agreed to fulfill, followed by retirement.